YunaKimari/Pong/README.md

 cd Pong

 ##### 3. Open the Pong.js file in a browser or use a local server to run it.

+## 📄 License
+This project is licenced under the MIT License.

 ## 👤 Author
 YunaKimari (Denise Rocha)